Ajay Mishra Teni: Lakhimpur Kheri violence

 The 2020–2021 Indian farmers' protest was organised against three farm acts which were passed by the BJP-led Union Government in the BJP controlled Parliament of India in September 2020.

 In September 2021, Teni was attending an event in the Palia town of the Lakhimpur Kheri district.
 During the event, the farmers had shown black flags as a sign of protest.
 Teni had threatened the farmers in his speech saying, "Sudhar jao, nahi toh hum aapko sudhaar denge, do minute lagega keval" (You better mend your ways, or we will teach you a lesson, it will only take a couple of minutes.)
 Tajinder Singh Virk, a farmer leader, later organised a protest against Teni's upcoming visit, in response to this threat.
 On 3 October, BJP leaders Teni and Keshav Prasad Maurya had planned to attend an event in the area.

-On October 3, 2021, Ajay Kumar Mishra's son, Ashish Mishra, allegedly ran his car over farmers protesting in Lakhimpur Kheri.
+On 3 October 2021, Ajay Kumar Mishra's son, Ashish Mishra, allegedly ran his car over farmers protesting in Lakhimpur Kheri.
 Farmer groups alleged that at least four farmers and a journalist were killed and several others injured, after they were deliberately run over by a car that was part of the convoy of Union Minister of State for Home Affairs and BJP MP Ajay Kumar Mishra.
 Three members of the Minister’s convoy were killed in the mob lynching by the protesting farmers following the car-ramming incident.
 Eight people died and more than ten were injured.
 Ajay Kumar Mishra's son, Ashish Mishra, denied the charge and tried to evade police questioning.
 The Indian Supreme court expressed its displeasure against the lack of action against the accused in the case.
-After this, he was interrogated, and arrested by Uttar Pradesh Police on October 9, 2021.
+After this, he was interrogated, and arrested by Uttar Pradesh Police on 9 October 2021.

-On December 15, 2021, on being questioned about his son's involvement in the incident and new charges being recommended against his son, Ajay Mishra hurled abuses at reporters and reportedly lunged at a journalist.
+On 15 December 2021, on being questioned about his son's involvement in the incident and new charges being recommended against his son, Ajay Mishra hurled abuses at reporters and reportedly lunged at a journalist.
 He further demanded that they stop filming and recording him.

-Calls for removal from Home ministry post
+Call to removal from Home ministry post

-On November 26, 2021 the Delhi Legislative Assembly passed a resolution demanding the sacking of MoS Ajay Misra from his post of Minister of State.
+On 26 November 2021 the Delhi Legislative Assembly passed a resolution demanding the sacking of MoS Ajay Misra from his post of Minister of State.

 Several opposition leaders and farmer groups have questioned why Teni has not been removed from his post and asked PM Modi to sack Teni; while others have also demanded his arrest.
 Modi has not responded to these calls.
 On 8 November, a lawyer through his submission, informed the Supreme court that the accused of Lakhimpur Kheri incident were "at large roaming scot-free" as they "wielded the thunderbolt of police power through political clout."